CD Comparisons 1980

 Antrabata's tape is identical to FSS.

-All titles are highly similar in sound.
+Most of the above titles are highly similar in sound.

 6-26-80